-Normally, people who move out of the borough will no longer be eligible for band A\, A, B or C and will therefore be disqualified.
-Those accepting an offer of temporary accommodation out of borough, and those to whom the council previously accepted a homelessness duty, who have accepted a qualifying offer to move into the private sector out of borough, will remain eligible and, if outside the M25, be placed in band B or, if within the M25, in band C .
-In exceptional circumstances the service manager responsible for housing assessment has discretion to allow other members to keep their registration and priority banding after they have moved out of the borough .
+Normally, people who move out of the borough will no longer be eligible for band A+, A, B, C or C- and will therefore be disqualified.
+Those accepting an offer of temporary accommodation out of borough, and those to whom the council previously accepted a homelessness duty, who have accepted a qualifying offer to move into the private sector out of borough, will remain eligible.
+In exceptional circumstances the service manager responsible for housing assessment has discretion to allow other members to keep their registration and priority banding after they have moved out of the borough.